spine/spine.site/app/views/docs/hem.md

 [Hem](https://github.com/maccman/hem) is a dependency management tool for JavaScript Web apps; you can think of it as Bundler for Web Apps, resolving all the dependencies and compiling your application up to be served to clients.

-Hem is excellent for developing Spine, and indeed any type of JavaScript applications.
+Hem is excellent for developing Spine, and indeed any type of JavaScript application.
 It'll manage your application's CoffeeScript, JavaScript and CSS, compiling them to disk upon deployment.

 ##Getting started